MacawNL/MvvmQuickCross/Readme.md

 MvvmQuickCross aims to leave you in full control; it does not get in the way if you want to do some things differently, and you can simply extend it.

 ## News ##
-**Coming up**: Guidance on using the Android specific features in release 1.5.2 (Android simple data binding).
-Next planned release: 2.0, which will add simple iOS data binding and an iOS example app.
+**Coming up**: A blogpost on building the CloudAuction application for Android; Next planned MvvmQuickCross release: 2.0, which will add simple iOS data binding and an iOS example app.

+**October 17, 2013**: The Android specific features are now fully documented in this Readme.

 **October 14, 2013**: Version 1.5.2 is published.
 This release adds support for command enabling/disabling and for list highlighting in Android, and more documentation.